-- 2. Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
-Connect the power adapter to the router and turn on the router. - 4.
-Verify that the LED on the top is solid on (red or white) before moving on. - 5.
-Connect your computer to the router.
+- 1. Connect the modem to the router's WAN port with an Ethernet cable. - 2.
+Turn on the modem, and then wait about 2 minutes for it to restart. - 3.
+Connect the power adapter to the router. - 4.
+Verify that the hardware connection is correct by checking the following LEDs.

-Method 1: Wired
+- 5. Connect your computer to the router. - Method 1: Wired

-Turn off the Wi-Fi on your computer and connect your computer to the router with an Ethernet cable.
+Turn off the Wi-Fi on your computer and connect the devices as shown below.

-Method 2: Wirelessly
+• Method 2: Wirelessly